microsoft/AirSim/README.md

 # Welcome to PRL4AirSim

-**Currently updating the documentation, hopefully will be done over the next couple of days!**

 This project builds on top of [AirSim](https://github.com/microsoft/AirSim) to provide efficient parallel training for Reinforcement Learning controllers.
-Check out our 3 minute video bellow which explains our approach.
+Check out our 3 minute video bellow which explains our approach.  **Our contribution can be found in /PRL4AirSim/PRL4AirSim**.

 <p float="left">